 Jesus' explanation, however, shifts the focus of disobedience to a person's thoughts and attitudes.
 Sin is now imputed to humans (whether they are married or not!) if they harbor lustful thoughts toward another person, even if they do not act upon their strong desires!

 Why does it matter?

 Why is God not only concerned about the external (physical) manifestations of sin but also the internal thinking and attitudes that lead to them?
 It is because man was created with the potential to live forever in a spirit-based, not flesh-based, body!

 All humans who repent, build character through obedience, and stay faithful to the end, will be resurrected.
 They will then be given spirit-based bodies in order to live forever.
 Each human has the potential to receive the same spirit-based existence and righteous character as the Godhead.

 Sin separates man from God and cuts him off from the one relationship needed in order to learn how to live a full and productive life - both now and in the future.
-This breach can be healed through the sacrifice of Jesus Christ.
+This breach can only be healed through the sacrifice of Jesus Christ.

 Consequently, there is now no condemnation to those who are in Christ Jesus, who are not walking (living their lives) according to the flesh (following human nature's inclinations to sin), but according to the Spirit (meaning God's righteous way of living - Romans 8:1, HBFV).